 Don’t let a stigma stop your growth.

 It may seem strange at first to see the words yoga and bodybuilding together, but the truth is, yoga is so much more than the reputation it has.
 Often seen as weird, hippy-like, or unnecessary for those who actually “work out”, many lifters shy away from yoga for fear of this stigma, or simply that they believe it’s a waste of time.
 For anyone who lifts weights, yoga may be the best thing you can do to ultimately see those gains come to life.
-Not only can yoga help you recover, but it can even aid in new muscle growth.
+Not only can yoga and a good pose help your body recover, but it can even aid in new muscle growth for your bodybuilding goals.

 While yoga can provide an outlet for deep relaxation and meditation, it compliments bodybuilding quite well.
-Big lifts and extensive circuits shorten and tighten the muscles, while yoga helps to release tight muscles increasing flexibility and balance (1).
+Big lifts and extensive circuits shorten and tighten the muscles, while yoga poses help to release tight muscles increasing flexibility and balance (1).
 It also facilitates development and stability of the muscles and joints leading to increased athletic performance.
-For bodybuilders, who are in a state of constant tension with repetitive movements and serious weight, putting yoga into your routine will relieve that stress and offer the extra benefits that come with this ancient practice.
+For bodybuilders, who are in a state of constant tension with repetitive movements from exercise and serious weight, putting yoga into your routine will relieve that stress and offer the extra benefits that come with this ancient practice of the yoga poses for bodybuilding.

 With the ability to increase mobility, your lower and upper body range of motion will improve (2) and that parallel squat will be easier and easier each and every time.
 Forcing your body to move in different positions than lifts ensures your body remains in its natural motions and limits restrictions to that of solely lifting exercises.
-By strengthening your muscles and increasing flexibility, you will notice that your form improves allowing for more solid exercises and the ability to push more weight all while increasing balance for a solid, stable workout.
-Used as a recovery aid or a workout supplement, yoga is never a bad workout to mix into your routine to get the most out of each and every training session.
+By strengthening your muscles and increasing flexibility, you will notice that your form improves allowing for more solid exercises and the ability to push more weight all while increasing balance for a solid, stable exercise.
+Used as a recovery aid or a workout supplement, yoga is never a bad workout to mix into your routine to get the most out of each and every training session with these best yoga poses for bodybuilding.

 Whether you join a group studio, or decide to be alone and follow a video, yoga is something that can really pay off in the long run of your training.
-If you decide against both those options, at least incorporate some yoga stretches into your post-workout stretch routine to introduce yourself to it and get the most benefits as possible.
-These 6 great yoga stretches require no equipment and are sure to help you improve all around.
+If you decide against both those options, at least incorporate some yoga poses into your post-workout stretch routine to introduce yourself to it and get the most benefits as possible.
+These 6 best yoga poses require no equipment and are sure to help you improve all around so you lift more weight and your joints have more relief.

 How to: Start in a kneeling position on the floor with your hands under your shoulders.
 As you tighten your core, tuck your toes under and push your body off the floor arching at the hips.
 Press into the ground with both your hands and feet, relax your neck, and continue to breathe.
-Once in this position, gently alternate with each leg and bend your knee in for a solid calf stretch.
+Once in this position, gently alternate with each leg and bend your knee in for a solid calf muscles stretch for bodybuilders.

 Standing Forward Fold

 Standing Forward Fold is a great stretch to lengthen the hamstrings, calves and torso.
 By strengthening your spine, it can improve posture and stabilize for those heavy lifts.
-This is a good pose to incorporate after a back or legs workout.
+This is a good pose to incorporate after a back or legs workout with the standing forward bend motion.

-How to: Your knees do not need to be locked out for this, in fact, having a slight bend is better.
+How to: Your knees do not need to be locked out for this, in fact, having a slight bend is better as opposed to a straight line.
 Stand with your feet just slightly closer than shoulder width apart.
 Let your torso and arms hang down and you can grab your ankles if you want a deeper stretch.
 The distance of your hands to the ground does not matter.
-As long as you comfortably feel the stretch, this will help you.
+As long as you comfortably feel the stretch, this will help you, especially in the lower back with the forward bend.

 Warrior 1 is another stretch everyone seems to know, whether in the yoga world or not.
-Warrior 1 is great for stretching the groin and hip flexors along with the lower leg and ankles.
-Requiring a decent amount of balance, your stability can improve and you will feel a stretch in the lats, chest, and shoulders.
+Warrior 1 is great for stretching the groin and hip flexors along with the lower legs, ankles, and spine.
+Requiring a decent amount of balance, your stability can improve and you will feel a stretch in the lats, chest, and shoulders to loosen any tight muscles.

-How to: Choose a side and go into a forward lunge, stacking the knee over the ankle.
+How to: Choose a side, maybe the left leg to start, and go into a forward lunge, stacking the knee over the ankle.
 Once stable, reach your arms overhead lengthening your torso and having your shoulders in line with your hips.
 Drop your hip back and make sure your torso is in line directly with the hips.
-Repeat for the other leg.
+Repeat for the other leg so your left leg is now back behind you.

 Dancer can be challenging but will greatly improve your balance and posture.
 It will work your lower back, hamstrings, quads, chest, and hips for a difficult but all-encompassing stretch.
 This can strengthen many muscles that may be missed in the gym.